mixelpixel/ngrok_and_http-server/README.md

 # Show the world your work!
 ##### Topics:
-1. HTML
+1. Git repository
 2. Git ignore file
+3. GitHub Flavored Markdown
+4. HTML
-3. Initializing NodeJS proects with Yarn
+5. Initializing NodeJS projects with Yarn
-4. Adding modules with `yarn add`
+6. Adding NodeJS modules with `yarn add`
-5. Dependency management with package.json file
+7. Dependency management with a "package.json" file
-6. lock file
-7. NodeJS modules
-8. Ngrok
+8. Dependency and version locking with a ".lock" file
-9. PATH
+9. Ngrok
+10. Accessing binary executables through your environments PATH
-10. Global Regular Expression Print
+11. Global Regular Expression Print

+# What's going on here?
+1. This Git repository comes with a README.md file, a .gitignore file and a .git folder (which may be hidden from your view by your operating system).
+The .gitignore file lists things which might populate your project, but which do not need to be sent up to GitHub.
+For example, we will be installing NodeJS modules.
+The directory these modules live in don't need to get sent to GitHub.
+We use the ".gitignore" file to tell the Git repository to ignore them, i.e. to _**not**_ track these files and directories.
+Note that the .gitignore file lives on the "parent" level of the project and gets applied to sub-folders.
+2. The README.md is written in "markdown" format.
+In particular, it is written with "GitHub Flavored Markdown" (GFM - and yes, there are lots of markdown flavors).
+The ".md" indicates to GitHub that when displaying the page, it should be rendered according to markdown syntax rules.
+GitHub is also kind enough to look for files named "README.md" and display them with the GitHub repository's main page.
+Your text editor likely has a "Markdown Preview" option

 # Set up your project for deployment
 1. Make a project folder.